-I was a successful PT, so wouldn’t I know if I’m hiring the right employee to be a part of my team?
+I was a successful physical therapist, so wouldn’t I know if I’m hiring the right employee to be a part of my team?
 If they’re a qualified candidate, shouldn’t they meet all expectations?
 My employees don’t need any additional training, do they?

 Unfortunately, the answers to these questions might not be as straightforward as you think.

-We have found in our decades of coaching PT owners here at MEG that the only way to truly prepare employees for success in your company is through an LMS (Learning Management System).
+We have found in our decades of coaching private practice owners here at MEG that the only way to truly prepare employees for success in your company is through an LMS (Learning Management System).